- Consider the return on investment from a college education

 - To do that, estimate total college costs and future student debt burden for you and your child

 - Weigh the costs against your child's potential future salary

-"College is an investment in your child's future," says Keith Bernhardt, vice president of college planning at Fidelity.
+"College is an investment in your child's future," says Melissa Ridolfi, vice president of retirement and college products at Fidelity.
 "You want to make sure your child can expect enough benefit to justify the cost and debt after graduation."

 That means aligning your child's college choice—and the costs involved—with their job goals, market opportunities, and likely starting salary.
 Granted, you and your child may not have the answers yet.
 But start early and think realistically about how much you can pay, and get creative in making your choice work for your family.